TaahaSidd/AirVista/README.md

 ## Project Overview

 Welcome to **AirVista**!
 This project is a modern, full-stack flight booking application designed to provide users with a seamless experience for finding and booking flights.
-With a robust Spring Boot backend handling flight data and user management, and a dynamic React Native frontend for an intuitive user interface, AirVista aims to simplify travel planning.
+With a robust Spring Boot backend handling flight data and user management, and a dynamic React.js (or React based) frontend for an intuitive user interface, designed for web browsers, AirVista aims to simplify travel planning.

 The application allows users to search for flights based on origin, destination, and date, view detailed flight information, and provides a foundation for future features like user authentication and booking management.